Some isolation and stability results for Einstein manifolds: Acknowledgments

 \section{Acknowledgments}

 L.B. thanks KTH for the hospitality, Professor P. Mastrolia and Professor G. Catino for their interest and support in this work and D. Dameno and M. Gatti for the useful discussions.
 L.B. is a member of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e loro Applicazioni (GNSAGA) of INdAM (Istituto Nazionale di Alta Matematica).
+Furthermore, both authors want to thank the referee for careful reading and many helpful comments which helped to improve the paper.